 - The Quality Evaluation: this is a periodic assessment of the quality of research produced by eligible TEO staff, undertaken by expert peer-review panels.
-Rounds have been held in 2003, 2006, 2012, and 2018.
-The next Quality Evaluation takes place in 2025.
-Currently, this component is used to allocate 55% of the fund. - The postgraduate Research Degree Completions (RDC): this is a measurement of the number of PBRFeligible postgraduate research-based degrees completed in participating TEOs, assessed on an annual basis.
-This component is used to allocate 25% of the fund. - > The External Research Income (ERI): this is a measurement of the amount of income for research purposes received by participating TEOs from external sources, assessed on an annual basis.
-Currently, this component is used to allocate 20% of the fund.
+Rounds have been held in 2003, 2006, 2012 and 2018.
+Currently, this component is used to allocate 55 percent of the fund. - The postgraduate Research Degree Completions (RDCs): this is a measurement of the number of PBRFeligible postgraduate research-based degrees completed in participating TEOs, assessed on an annual basis.
+This component is used to allocate 25 percent of the fund. - The External Research Income (ERI): this is a measurement of the amount of income for research purposes received by participating TEOs from external sources, assessed on an annual basis.
+Currently, this component is used to allocate 20 percent of the fund.